-ESCANABA, Mich. -- As parts of the Upper Peninsula prepare for the first significant snowfall of the year, and with the Thanksgiving holiday just around the corner, the Michigan Department of Transportation (MDOT) wants to remind drivers to slow down and be cautious on wintry roadways.
+GAYLORD, Mich. -- As northern lower Michigan receives the first significant snowfall of the season, and with the Thanksgiving holiday just around the corner, the Michigan Department of Transportation (MDOT) wants to remind drivers to slow down and be cautious on wintry roadways.

 While road agencies work to keep our highways safe in the winter, drivers must take responsibility for getting to their destinations safely.

 After months of driving on mostly dry surfaces and with better visibility, it's time to remind everyone that driving in wintry conditions can be hazardous.
-The statistics are stark: of the more than 43,000 total crashes reported in the Upper Peninsula from 2016 to 2020, 27.7 percent (11,991) were winter weather-related, according to the Michigan State Police (MSP) Criminal Justice Information Center.
-During this period, 52 people were killed and 258 seriously injured in crashes on icy, snowy, or slushy roads.
+The statistics are stark: of the more than 101,000 total crashes reported in northern lower Michigan from 2016 to 2020, 22.7 percent (22,981) were winter weather-related, according to the Michigan State Police (MSP) Criminal Justice Information Center.
+During this period, 44 people were killed and 455 seriously injured in crashes on icy, snowy, or slushy roads.